-Following is a summary of the fees billed to M&T Bank Corporation by PricewaterhouseCoopers LLP for professional services rendered during 2010 and 2009, which fees totaled \$3,480,430 and \$2,456,158, respectively, and are categorized in accordance with the SEC's rules as follows:
+Following is a summary of the fees billed to M&T Bank Corporation by PricewaterhouseCoopers LLP for professional services rendered during 2011 and 2010, which fees totaled \$4,367,515 and \$3,480,430, respectively, and are categorized in accordance with the SEC's rules as follows:

 Audit Fees.
-Fees billed by PricewaterhouseCoopers LLP for services rendered for the audit of M&T Bank Corporation's annual consolidated financial statements as of and for the years ended December 31, 2010 and 2009, for its review of M&T Bank Corporation's quarterly consolidated financial statements during 2010 and 2009, and for other audit and attest services in connection with statutory and regulatory filings as of and for the years ended December 31, 2010 and 2009, totaled \$2,478,300 and \$1,929,157, respectively.
+Fees billed by PricewaterhouseCoopers LLP for services rendered for the audit of M&T Bank Corporation's annual consolidated financial statements as of and for the years ended December 31, 2011 and 2010, for its review of M&T Bank Corporation's quarterly consolidated financial statements during 2011 and 2010, and for other audit and attest services in connection with statutory and regulatory filings as of and for the years ended December 31, 2011 and 2010, totaled \$3,316,571 and \$2,478,300, respectively.

 Audit-Related Fees.
-Fees billed by PricewaterhouseCoopers LLP for audit-related services, including audits of employee benefit plans and other attest services that are not required by statute or regulation, rendered to M&T Bank Corporation totaled \$869,075 and \$433,435 for the years ended December 31, 2010 and 2009, respectively.
-Of the audit-related fees billed for the years ended December 31, 2010 and 2009, all services were pre-approved by the Audit and Risk Committee.
+Fees billed by PricewaterhouseCoopers LLP for audit-related services, including audits of employee benefit plans and other attest services that are not required by statute or regulation, rendered to M&T Bank Corporation totaled \$654,163 and \$869,075 for the years ended December 31, 2011 and 2010, respectively.
+Of the audit-related fees billed for the years ended December 31, 2011 and 2010, all services were pre-approved by the Audit and Risk Committee.

 Tax Fees.
-Fees billed by PricewaterhouseCoopers LLP for tax compliance, planning and consulting totaled \$124,150 and \$91,250 for the years ended December 31, 2010 and 2009, respectively.
-Of the tax fees billed for the years ended December 31, 2010 and 2009, all services were pre-approved by the Audit and Risk Committee.
+Fees billed by PricewaterhouseCoopers LLP for tax compliance, planning and consulting totaled \$390,800 and \$124,150 for the years ended December 31, 2011 and 2010, respectively.
+Of the tax fees billed for the years ended December 31, 2011 and 2010, all services were pre-approved by the Audit and Risk Committee.

 All Other Fees.
-PricewaterhouseCoopers LLP billed a total of \$8,905 and \$2,316 for research software licensing fees for the years ended December 31, 2010 and 2009, respectively.
-All fees billed in this category for the years ended December 31, 2010 and 2009 were pre-approved by the Audit and Risk Committee.
+PricewaterhouseCoopers LLP billed a total of \$5,981 and \$8,905 for research software licensing fees for the years ended December 31, 2011 and 2010, respectively.
+All fees billed in this category for the years ended December 31, 2011 and 2010 were pre-approved by the Audit and Risk Committee.

-In addition to the above services, PricewaterhouseCoopers LLP directly billed M&T Bank Corporation a total of \$217,500 for attestation reports required by the U.S. Department of Education for which M&T Bank Corporation was reimbursed by other participating financial institutions.
+In addition to the above services, for the year ended December 31, 2010, PricewaterhouseCoopers LLP directly billed M&T Bank Corporation a total of \$217,500 for attestation reports required by the U.S. Department of Education for which M&T Bank Corporation was reimbursed by other participating financial institutions.

 The Audit and Risk Committee has determined that PricewaterhouseCoopers LLP's provision of professional services is compatible with maintaining its independence.
-No fees were billed and no services were provided by PricewaterhouseCoopers LLP during 2010 and 2009 for financial information systems design and implementation.
+No fees were billed and no services were provided by PricewaterhouseCoopers LLP during 2011 and 2010 for financial information systems design and implementation.

-No other fees were billed for any other services and no other services were provided by PricewaterhouseCoopers LLP for the years ended December 31, 2010 and 2009.
+No other fees were billed for any other services and no other services were provided by PricewaterhouseCoopers LLP for the years ended December 31, 2011 and 2010.